-The central activity of HIMB is to support research and educational activities.
-The Hawai'i Institute of Marine Biology has sixteen permanent faculty members associated with various graduate faculties.
-They are major advisors for approximately thirty-five graduate students whose research activities are focused mainly at Coconut Island, Kaneohe Bay and other coastal waters of the Hawaiian Islands, including the Northwestern Hawaiian Islands National Monument.
-More than twenty-five undergraduate students are also typically involved in the research and educational activities of the Institute.
+The central focus at HIMB is to support research and educational activities.
+The Hawai'i Institute of Marine Biology has 15 permanent faculty members.
+These faculty members serve as advisors for between 75 to 100 graduate students, undergraduate students and post-doctoral scholars whose research activities are focused mainly at Coconut Island, Kaneohe Bay and other coastal waters of the Hawaiian Islands, including the Northwestern Hawaiian Islands National Monument.
 The Hawaii Institute of Marine Biology has an international reputation in the areas of coral reef biology, marine chemistry, the behavior of marine animals, pelagic fisheries, environmental physiology, and endocrinology, the ecology of tropical near-short ecosystems, and tropical aquaculture.
+Numerous associated faculty from other UH departments and partner institutions participate in the research and instructional activities that occur at HIMB.